About Us

 View of Kinkaku-ji ( 金閣寺 ), is a Bhuddist temple in Kyoto, Japan on water front.

-Kinkaku-ji ( 金閣寺 ), is a Bhuddist temple in Kyoto, Japan.
-It is known as the Golden Temple or Golden Pavillion because it is covered in pure gold leaf.
+A Buddhist temple in Kyoto, Japan.
+It is known as the Golden Temple or Golden Pavilion because it is covered in pure gold leaf.

 Image of spotted deer in Nara with water front in background.

-The deer in Nara are a popular attraction.
 The deer are people friendly and so you can feed them, pet them, and take pictures with them!
-If you are lucky you might even get a great selfie with them!
+If you are lucky, you might even get a great selfie with them!

 View of walkway with orange pillars lining sidewalk

-The Fushimi Inari-taisha Shrine ( 伏見稲荷大社) is known for it’s miles of torii arches and makes for some beautiful, striking pictures that just make you think of traditional Japan.
+Known for its miles of torii arches and makes for some beautiful, striking pictures that just make you think of traditional Japan.

 Image of Glico Man, a famous sight in Namba, an entertainment district in Osaka.